 There is only one option for transferring retirement assets directly from a retirement account-a qualified charitable distribution (QCD) from a traditional IRA.
-If you are age 701⁄2 or over you can instruct the IRA custodian to make a tax-free transfer of up to \$105,000 (annual aggregate limit in 2024) directly from an IRA to charity that counts toward your required minimum distribution (RMD) if one is due.
+If you are age 701⁄2 or over you can instruct the IRA custodian to make a tax-free transfer of up to \$100,000 (annual aggregate limit) directly from an IRA to charity that counts toward your required minimum distribution (RMD) if one is due.
 There is no tax deduction, but the distribution is excluded from income for federal tax purposes.
+(IRA contributions after age 701⁄2 reduce qualified charitable distribution amounts.)

-There is another QCD option as well.
-You can make a one-time QCD up to \$53,000 (in 2024) to fund a new charitable remainder trust or charitable gift annuity.
+Beginning in 2023, there is another QCD option as well.
+You can make a one-time QCD up to \$50,000 to fund a new charitable remainder trust or charitable gift annuity.
 Like the traditional QCD option, there is no tax due on the distribution, and the amount counts toward your RMD is one is due.